 The S Curve of Innovation Diffusion

-We believe that predictive analytics in warehouse management has crossed the Ferment Stage and reached the Takeoff Stage, but is still far from maturity.
+We believe that predictive analytics in warehouse management has crossed the Takeoff Stage and is heading towards maturity.
 It also means that innovation is at its highest as of now.
 Evidently, an increasing number of warehouses are drawing maximum benefit out of it.

 Supported by machine learning and predictive analytics, companies are joining the race.
 Soon analytics software will be a staple in warehouses.